christopherbradski/pfsense-addons/README.md

 ```

 ### Configuration & Authentication
-The Whitelist-Rulegen-addon leverages the pfSense-API to updates the whitelist alias, by default this use the same credentials as the webConfigurator.
+The dns_based_ip_whitelister leverages the pfSense-API to updates the whitelist alias, by default this use the same credentials as the webConfigurator.
 Users may create an additional API user in 'System/User Manager/Users'.
 To provide the username and password visit 'Services/Whitelist Rulegen'.
 Enter the Username and password (aka API key).

 The IP Address TTL is default to 1 day, decrease or increase this based on your requirements.
 Everytime a DNS record is resolved the TTL for all records is checked and removed from the alias if there TTL has expired.

 The interface to create the allow rules defaults to 'LAN'.
-Select the interface that the Whitelist-Rulegen addon should create the policy rules for.
+Select the interface that the dns_based_ip_whitelister addon will create the policy rules for.
 Click save and restart the service under 'Status/Services'.

+Once the rule has been created, it should be placed in the desired order amongst any existing rules.